CalebJohn/infinitemonkeytheorem/content/posts/LatencyTesting.md

 ![image demonstrating the distribution of human response times](https://upload.wikimedia.org/wikipedia/commons/thumb/8/8d/Reaction_time_density_plot.svg/2880px-Reaction_time_density_plot.svg.png)
 <p><center>Distribution of Human Reaction times.
 Source:<a href="https://commons.wikimedia.org/wiki/File:Reaction_time_density_plot.svg">Emily Willoughby</a>, <a href="https://creativecommons.org/licenses/by-sa/4.0">CC BY-SA 4.0</a>, via Wikimedia Commons</center></p>

-To measure reaction time, I set up a basic python script that prompts me to press a key.
+To measure reaction time, I set up a basic python script that prompts me to press a key [: If you just want to play around with reactions times, checkout [Human Benchmark][humanbenchmark]].
 The trick is that the prompt comes after a random delay, which prevents me from accidentally finding a rhythm and reflexively pressing early.

 This is done with the following python code